gilles-fabre/O3/README.md

 # O3
-O3 : Programmable RPN Calculator
+O3 : Programmable RPN (Reverse Polish Notation) Calculator.

 O3 (Operand Operand Operator) is a free and open source RPN Calculator.

-O3 can be programmed and support graphical capabilities.
+O3 can be programmed and supports graphical capabilities.
 It includes a full featured debugger which can be used to follow a script execution and fix its defects.

-O3 provides user with the basic operations, plus all the java math functions, obtained through inspection, and hence keep up to date with the java jdk evolutions.
+O3 provides user with the basic operations, plus all the java math functions, obtained through inspection, and hence keeps up to date with the java jdk evolutions.

 O3 maths capabilities can also be extended by creating scripts and script functions (functions defined in scripts).